SolidWallOfCode/txn_box/doc/guide.en.rst

 ***************

 For each transaction, |TxB| supports a set of named variables.
 The names can be arbitrary strings and the value any feature.
-A variable is set using the :txb:directive:`var` directive with an argument of the variable name and the value a feature.
+A variable is set using the :txb:drtv:`var` directive with an argument of the variable name and the value a feature.
 To set the variable "Best-Band" to "Delain" ::

    var<Best-Band>: "Delain"